mkarpiarz/cloud-native-docs/gpu-operator/microsoft-aks.rst

 Using the default configuration, without the Operator, has the following limitations:

 * Metrics are not collected or reported with NVIDIA DCGM Exporter.
-* Validation of the container runtime is manual rather than automatic with the Operator.
+* Validating the container runtime is manual rather than automatic with the Operator.
-* FIXME
+* Multi-Instance GPU (MIG) profiles must be set when you create the node pool and you cannot change the profile at run time.

 If these limitations are acceptable to you, refer to `Use GPUs for compute-intensive workloads on Azure Kubernetes Services <https://learn.microsoft.com/en-us/azure/aks/gpu-cluster>`_